Qkvad/SpeechRecognition/README.md

 First off, we need to run training script which will download needed dataset in data/ folder if it is not already there and start training the model.
 We advise that one first inspects `tf/src/train.py` file, especially possible parser arguments which could be easily understood and tweaked as desired.

-To train a simplest model (neural network with one hidden layer) which is currently defaulr `--model_architecture` parameter, just run the train script from your anaconda environment:
+To train a simplest model (neural network with one hidden layer) which is currently default `--model_architecture` parameter, just run the train script from your anaconda environment:
 ```bash
 python tf/src/train.py
 ```